WAT-THE-FRICC/AstroHUD/README.md

 # AstroHUD

+**IMPORTANT** DELETE the AstroHUD/scripts/transparent_viewmodels.res file if not using "dxlevel 90" or above!!!
+Otherwise it will result in a white screen covering your view completely in-game.
+DX81 does NOT support viewmodel transparency!

 This is a Team Fortress 2 custom HUD modification, made to the specifications provided by Astroyed.

 This HUD aims to deliver the following: